 Technical Indicators Recap

 Before we cover the ROC indicator, let us look briefly at what we have studied so far in this journey.
+This introduction is important to understand the tool.

 First, we saw that there were two main types of indicators.
 Lagging indicators are those indicators that use past data to predict the future.
 Examples of lagging indicators are moving averages and the Parabolic SAR.